WHRB/radio-api/README.md

 ##### Stream Set:
 - Name
 - Priority (Integer value with 0 denoting highest priority.
 Priority decreases as value increases)
 - Streams: Array of stream objects ordered from highest to lowest priority.
-Each stream should be of a different format.
+Each stream in a set should a unique codec.
 	* URL
 	* Mime-type
 	* Codec